MunskyGroup/SSIT/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-The SSIT allows users to specify and solve the chemical master equation for discreate stochastic models, especially those used for the analysis of single-cell gene regulaton.
+The SSIT allows users to specify and solve the chemical master equation for discrete stochastic models, especially those used for the analysis of single-cell gene regulaton.

 To learn more about the FSP theory that underlies the SSIT, please see the slides from our [Nov.
 3, 2022 BPPB Seminar](https://github.com/MunskyGroup/SSIT/blob/main/images/BPPBSeminarNov2022.pdf)